 Secret Romania offers the most popular day tours from Bucharest, and also custom-made trips.
 You can design your own trip combining several destinations around Bucharest.
 If you are interested in castles, in love with nature, curious to find the truth behind the legends or just willing to discover a part of Romania, we have an option for you.

-The secret story of Dracula is a perfect day trip from Bucharest for those who want to know who was the one that inspired the myth of Dracula.
+The secret story of Dracula is perfect for those who want to know who was the one who inspired the myth of Dracula.
 You will visit the Targoviste royal court and the Curtea de Arges monastery.
-If Poenari castle, the real castle of Dracula, is open you can climb the 1400 stairs to explore it or you can just see it from the road.
+If Poenari castle, the real castle of Dracula, is open, you can climb the 1400 stairs to explore it or you can just see it from the road.
 In the end, you will admire from outside a replica of Poenari in Bucharest.

-Peles castle, Bran castle and Brasov city tour
+Peles castle, Bran castle and Brasov medieval city

-Our most popular tour will take you to see Peles Castle, Bran Castle, known as Dracula’s castle and the medieval city of Brasov on one day trip from Bucharest.
+Our most popular excursion will take you to see Peles Castle, Bran Castle, known as Dracula’s castle and the medieval city of Brasov in one day.
 Enjoy this escape and discover the best-known castles in Romania and a medieval city that will charm your heart forever!

-This tour is the longest of our day trips from Bucharest, but offers some breathtaking views!
-It’s a very spectacular road tour.
+This tour is the longest in our offer, but it rewards you with some breathtaking views!
 Take a ride on one of the most beautiful roads in the world (as voted by Top Gear) and stop to visit the main attractions on it.
 Choose one of the best places to visit in Romania now!
+It’s a spectacular experience!
 Believe us when we tell you that you wouldn’t want to miss it!

 Lacerta Winery, Bellu mannor & Thracian necropolis

-If you want to enjoy a wine tasting session at Lacerta winery, visit a beautiful, old manor in the area, Bellu manor and discover the Thracian Necropolis, this tour is for you!
-A day trip from Bucharest full of interesting experiences and amazing views!
+If you want to enjoy a wine tasting session at Lacerta winery, visit a beautiful, old manor in the area, Bellu manor and discover the Thracian Necropolis, this is for you!
+It’s time to discover some interesting experiences and amazing views!

 Mud volcanoes and the living stones of Romania

-During this day tour from Bucharest, you will discover 2 off the beaten path attractions in Romania that not many people know about.
+During this journey, you will discover 2 off the beaten path attractions in Romania that not many people know about.
 Explore the muddy volcanoes area in Buzau and meet the living stones called trovanti in Romanian.

-Visit a spectacular canyon that you can explore only on ladders, the 7 stairs canyon and discover the famous castle of Count Dracula during this day tour.
-Nature, history and interesting stories in one day.
+Visit a spectacular canyon that you can explore only on ladders, the 7 stairs canyon and discover the famous castle of Count Dracula: nature, history and interesting stories in one day.

-When you visit Romania for a short period of time and you land at Henri Coanda airport near Bucharest, you can book a hotel in the capital of Romania and do some day trips from Bucharest.
-One or two days are enough to explore the city and you can do that on your own or with a guide.
-After that, you can start discovering Bucharest surroundings.
+When you want to come to Romania for a short period of time and you land at Henri Coanda airport, you can book a hotel in Bucharest and discover the attractions outside the city.
+One or two days are enough to visit Bucharest and you can do that on your own or with a guide.
+After that, you can start exploring its surroundings.

 Fortunately, there are quite a few attractions near Bucharest, known and less known, closer or further, but enough for many days.

-Here is a list of some places to visit near Bucharest and day tours from Bucharest to get you to those places:
+Here is a list of some places to visit outside Bucharest.

 Mogosoaia Palace and Snagov Monastery